Okanjo/okanjo-docs/docs/Store Addresses.md

 ### Errors

 **403 Forbidden**
-:   `Access denied.` Occurs when the given user does not match the currently logged-in user.
+:   `Access denied.` Occurs when the given store is not manageable by the current user.
 **404 Not Found**
-:   `User not found.` Occurs when the given user was not found.
+:   `store not found.` Occurs when the given store was not found.
 Perhaps deleted?
 **500 Internal Server Error**
 :   `System error.` Occurs when an exception occurs.

-## GET /users/{id}/addresses/{address_id}
+## GET /stores/{id}/addresses/{address_id}

 Resource.
-Gets the specific address for the given user. **Requires user level authentication.**
+Gets the specific address for the given store. **Requires store level authentication.**

 ### Query Parameters